macaw-cad/react-thingy/README.md

 The folder ```Web.App\ClientApp``` contains a ```package.json``` file containing scripts for developing and building the application.
 See [README development](./documentation/development.md) for more information on how to do development with the solution.

+### Generating SSL certificate
+If you're getting SSL certificate issues in your browser, you might need to generate a self-signed certificate.
+Do that using ```dotnet dev-certs https --trust``` in the ```\Web.app``` folder.
+Read more about it [here](https://www.hanselman.com/blog/DevelopingLocallyWithASPNETCoreUnderHTTPSSSLAndSelfSignedCerts.aspx).

 ## Deploying the solution

 The ```Web.App``` is deployed in a Docker container that can be run locally or deployed to a hosting platform like Azure.